MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

   - Potential issues if class name already exists in project or reserved names?
 - Declarations
    - Add Option Explicit
    - Add Implements if required. i.e. excluding the default interface.
-Currenlty not implemented.
+Currently not implemented.
    - Add private variable for Com object being wrapped in the type libary.
    - EG. Private mDateTime As DotNetLib.DateTime
 - Add VBA Constructors and Destructors